mstenta/farm_nrcs/conventions/NRCS/pasture-condition-score/1.0/index.md

 recorded as quantities referenced by the log's "Quantities" (`quantity`) field.
 The quantity type SHOULD be "Standard" (`standard`).
 The quantity "Measure" (`measure`) MUST be "Rating" (`rating`).
-The quantity "Value" (`value`) for the overall score MUST be a whole number between 1 and 50.
+The quantity "Value" (`value`) for the overall score MUST be a whole number between 1 and 50, which equals the sum of the ten indicator values.
 The quantity "Value" (`value`) for each indicator score MUST be a whole number between 1 and 5.
 The quantity "Label" (`label`) MUST be one of the "Allowed quantity labels" listed below.
 The quantity "Units" (`units`) MUST be left blank.
+All 10 indicators and the overall score MUST be included.

 **Allowed quantity labels**